Permutation-equivariant quantum K-theory of Fermat singularities

 \section{Adelic characterization}

-In this section, we use Lefschetz's fixed point formula to compute the $J$-function in terms of the fake and spine theories (see \Cref{app:spinecohft} for the definition of the spine CohFT).
-We first recall the Lefschetz formula for equivariant sheaves, and deduce a natural $\bmu_r$-action on the loop space making the $J$-function equivariant.
-This action plays a critical role on taking care of the ghost automorphisms of twisted curves.
-Then, we use Lefschetz's formula to compute the expansion of the $J$-function at each root of unity.
-The results are expressed in the adelic characterization theorem, which charaterizes values of the $J$-function in terms of their expansions at each root of unity.
+In this section, we use the Grothendieck--Riemann--Roch theorem \cite{toenTheoremesRiemannRoch1999} to compute the $J$-function in terms of the fake and spine theories (see \Cref{section:spinecohft} for the definition of the spine CohFT).
+We first recall that for equivariant sheaves, this theorem takes the form of a Lefschetz fixed-point formula, and we deduce a natural $\bmu_r$-action on the loop space making the $J$-function equivariant.
+This action can be interpreted as an automorphism of the sections of the universal curve.
+Then, we use Lefschetz formula to compute the expansion of the $J$-function at each root of unity.
+The results are expressed in the adelic characterization theorem, which characterizes values of the $J$-function in terms of their expansions at each root of unity.